PaulZC/Artemis_Global_Tracker/README.md

 ![Dimensions](https://github.com/PaulZC/Artemis_Global_Tracker/blob/master/img/Dimensions.png)

 ## Repository Contents

 - **/Documentation** - Documentation for the hardware and the message format used by the full GlobalTracker example
 - **/Hardware** - BOM, schematic and Eagle PCB design files
 - **/Software** - Arduino examples
-- **/Tools** - Tools to help configure the full GlobalTracker example via USB and remotely via Iridium messaging
+- **/Tools** - Tools to help: configure the full GlobalTracker example via USB or remotely via Iridium messaging; and track and map its position
 - **LICENSE.md** contains the licence information

 ## Documentation